 A. Yes.
 You can update your answers at any time.
 This will not affect your completion status.
 In the reporting area, you’ll see the additional dates that you accessed the assessment.

-A. There are two main benefits of HEM participation.
-The first benefit is knowledge.
-You benefit by knowing more about your current health status and possible health risks.
-You also benefit financially – the second benefit.
-If you complete your health assessment by the deadline set by PEBB, you receive a monthly financial incentive plus you'll have a lower health plan deductible.
-By not signing up or completing the personal health assessment on time, you will:
+- Financial: If you complete your health assessment by the deadline set by PEBB, you receive a monthly financial incentive and you'll have a lower health plan deductible.

 - Not receive the monthly financial incentive